 Luckily, not all toys suffer from being a ‘novelty.’
 An increasing number of manufacturers, like those featured at My Secret Luxury, are committed to promoting sexual pleasure AND health.

-Many of these companies also sell their products in Europe where sex toys are actually tested.
+High quality sex toy brands also sell their products in Europe, where sex toys are actually tested.
 This means their products must meet the rigorous standards of the EU and undergo the associated testing.

 In general, you should avoid any toy with a ‘novelty’ label on the box.
 But of course, like many things related to sex, there are caveats.

 Your state’s laws may require all retailers to market their toys as “novelty use only.”

 Texas and Alabama are two such states.
 This makes it hard to tell whether the product you buy is actually safe for your body or never meant to go anywhere in or near it.

 The Word ‘Novelty’

 Even the best manufacturers may still include the word ‘novelty’ somewhere in their language.